RCJacH/RCJacH.github.io/content/post/review/scoop.md

 The other option is `-p` as in purge.
 This will remove all files that persists between updates.

 Plus!
-Scoop can be uninstalled by scoop itself!
-Which is many times more convenient than chocolatey.
+Scoop can be uninstalled by Scoop itself!
+Which is many times more convenient than Chocolatey.
-Compare this simple one-liner from scoop:
+Compare this simple one-liner from Scoop:

 ```commandline
 scoop uninstall scoop